yuisanae2f/CPure/headers/Container/Map.md

 ```

 ## struct ae2f_Pair* ae2f_Map_at(struct ae2f_Map* _this, struct ae2f_Dynamic key);
-returns the pointer of the value where the `key` matches the one certain structure `_this` has.
+returns the pointer of the value where the `key` matches the key from the structure, `_this`.
 returns zero when `key` has not been found.
 ```c
 struct ae2f_Map a; ae2f_Map(&a);